chahalarora/hcap/hcapDocumentation/devDocumentation.md

 Within the HCAP project, one would find the following folders.

 ### KeyStores
 In this the user would find two files. trustStore.jks represents the trust store while keyStore.jks represents the key store used in configuring HCAP servers and clients.
-These stores are used by the scandium library for DTLS authentication.

 ### PropertiesFiles
 This folder contains the properties files for authorization server, resource server and the client.
-These properties files have some parameters used to configure the client and the servers.

 ### SecureAuthServer
-This folder contains the following sub folders.
+This contains the following important sub folders.

 #### doc
 This folder contains the javadoc for authorization server code.